 Recommended Reel for Brook Trout

 For a reel, I pair my TFO Drift rod with a TFO BVKII which is the perfect complement and balances the rod nicely.
+I’ve written about the BVK II in this article Recommended Fly Reels.
 Most brook trout I hook never make it onto the reel, but its (surprisingly) large arbor gives me confidence that if I do hook into something big, I’ll have plenty of line capacity and a fast line retrieval rate to get the job done.
 And even though the arbor is so large, lots of porting throughout the reel’s spool and frame drastically cut down on weight.

 Leaders and Tippet for Fly Fishing for Brook Trout